corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordapp-template/installing/_index.md

 1. Set **Gradle JVM** to **Project SDK 17**, via **File > Settings > Build, Execution, Deployment > Build Tools > Gradle**.

-   {{< figure src="gradle-configuration.png" figcaption="Gradle Java version" alt="JVM version in IntelliJ for CSDE project" >}}
+   {{< figure src="gradle-configuration.png" figcaption="Gradle Java version" alt="JVM version in IntelliJ for CorDapp template project" >}}

 2. Update the Java version in the `build.gradle` file:

-   {{< figure src="configure-csde-build-gradle-block.png" figcaption="Configure the CSDE plugin via the build.gradle file" alt="CSDE build gradle block in IntelliJ for CSDE project" >}}
+   {{< figure src="configure-build-gradle-block.png" figcaption="Configure the Corda runtime Gradle plugin via the build.gradle file" alt="Corda runtime Gradle build gradle block in IntelliJ for CorDapp template project" >}}

 If using IntelliJ IDEA version 2023.1.4 or greater, you should instead set the environmental variable `JAVA_HOME` to point to your installation of Java Azul Zulu 17.